 So, what are parents and children in CSS?

 A parent element is one that contains other elements – the children.
-Let’s say we have a div element with a class .my-text and ID #special.
-This element can contain other elements, in this case an h2 element and a p element.
+Let’s say we have a div element with a class .my-text

-The div element is the parent, and the h2 and the p are its children.
+element is the parent, and the h2

 <div class="my-text" id="special">